-Attendance Policy for Online Asynchronous course
+Attendance Policy

 - Attendance Policy: Due to the asynchronous online modality of the course, attendance will be assessed with your participation in the discussion forums where you are expected to upload and discuss your solutions to the weekly homework assignments.
-The instructor has the prerogative to drop any student with four (4) or more unexcused absenses, with each absense corresponding to failing to submit a homework assignment.
+The instructor has the prerogative to drop any student with four (4) or more unexcused absences, with each absence corresponding to failing to submit a homework assignment.
 The submitted homework should reflect a sincere effort to solve as many of the assigned homework problems as possible.
-If you miss any major exam, you will be dropped from the course. - How to Excuse an Absence: To excuse an absence, you must notify the instructor in writing and attach documentation, before the date you will be absent, or no more than three (3) bussiness days after the date.
-UTRGV's attendance policy excuses students from attending class if they are participating in officially sponsored university activities, such as athletics; for observance of religious holy days; or for military service.
+If you miss any major exam, you will be dropped from the course. - Lecture Recordings: The use of recordings will enable you to have access to class lectures, group discussions, etc. in the event you have to miss a synchronous or face to face class meeting due to illness or other extenuating circumstance.
+Our use of such technology is governed by the Federal Educational Rights and Privacy Act (FERPA), UTRGV's acceptable-use policy, and UTRGV HOP Policy STU 02-100 Student Conduct and Discipline.
+A recording of class sessions will be kept and stored by UTRGV, in accordance with FERPA and UTRGV policies.
+Your instructor will not share the recordings of your class activities outside of course participants, which include your fellow students, teaching assistants, or graduate assistants, and any guest faculty or community-based learning partners with whom we may engage during a class session.
+You may not share recordings outside of this course.
+Doing so may result in disciplinary action under UTRGV HOP Policy STU 02-100 Student Conduct and Discipline.